shyhyawJou/GradCAM-pytorch/README.md

 - If you have cuda, you can just replace the "cpu" to "cuda".
 - If you don't specify any layer, my code will use the last layer before global average pooling  to plot heatmap.
+- Get predict label
+  Very easy, you can refer to `show.py`.